Genealogy of the Clark Family

 Nov.
 30, 1944 - Volunteered for the U.S. Army draft, when the prohibiton on accepting draftees from the Hawaiian Islands was lifted.

 Dad was assigned to Company D of the 100th Training Battalion, which was made up entirely of men from Hawaii.
-They sailed to Los Angeles, and from there took a 5-day train ride by way of Santa Fe to Fort Moxey, which is near Paris, Texas.
-It was well known that Moxey was a "dry town" where liquor was illegal, so the entire train of 500 to 600 men was basically drunk the entire trip.
-However, Moxey was just a short distance from the "wet town" of Hugo, Oklahoma, where most days off were spent.
+They sailed to Los Angeles, probably sometime in February of 1945, and from there they took a 5-day train ride by way of Santa Fe to Camp Maxey, which is 9 miles north of Paris in Lamar County, Texas.
+It was well known that Lamar County was a "dry county" where liquor was illegal, so the entire train of 500 to 600 men was basically drunk the entire trip.
+However, Maxey was just a short distance from the "wet town" of Hugo, Oklahoma, where most days off were spent.

-Fort Moxey was where Dad had his testing and basic training.
-He received a high score on the Army General Classification Test (AGCT), and was given the option at Moxey to be a candidate for Officers Training School, but he refused.
+Camp Maxey was where Dad had his testing and basic training.
+He received a high score on the Army General Classification Test (AGCT), and was given the option at Maxey to be a candidate for Officers Training School, but he refused.
 He was also given the option of taking paratrooper training, but refused this as well.
-A photo of Dad taken in 1945 at Camp Moxey is shown on the right.
+A photo of Dad taken in 1945 at Camp Maxey is shown on the right.
 It is a detailed view from a group picture of his training unit, which in the photo is identified as Company H of the 159th Battalion.
 The photo was probably taken at the end of basic training.

 Following completion of his basic training, he went by train to Seattle, Washington to be sent overseas for duty.
 The train had a four-hour layover in El Paso, Texas, where everyone went to the local cantina in Juarez.
 However, a fight broke out, and the military police marched everyone back to the train.
 There was then a day off in Los Angeles and another in Ventura, before the train reached Camp Adair near Albany, Oregon.
 Here they stayed for ten days (two weekends) with a half-day spent cutting grass, and another half-day training.
 Next stop was a weekend in Salem, Oregon, where the nights were spent at the Crystal Ballroom (now gone), which had both upstairs and downstairs dance halls.
 Then finally on to Fort Lawton on the Puget Sound west of Seattle, Washington where they remained for two days before being shipped overseas.